minaminao/ctf-blockchain/src/ParadigmCTF2022/README.md

 ### LOCKBOX2
 [Challenge & Exploit](Lockbox2)

-A same calldata can be sent to five functions from `stage1` to `stage5`.
-The goal is to satisfy the conditions of all functions.
+A common calldata can be sent to five functions from `stage1` to `stage5`.
+The goal is to satisfy the conditions in all functions.

 **stage1**
 ```solidity